vincent-picaud/NLS_Fit.jl/docs/src/mapped_parameters.md

 dataDir = joinpath(rootDir,"data")
 ```

+!!! warning WIP, one must create a mechanism to set μ_i = constant
+    (instead of imposing const using bound constraints).
+This would
+    gain in clarity

 # Mapped parameters

-You can reproduce the following computation using `sandbox/mapped_parameters.jl`.
+You can reproduce the following computation by running
+`sandbox/mapped_parameters.jl`.

 ## Data and model

 In this example there are 3 Gaussian peaks with different shape factors ``\sigma_1, \sigma_2, \sigma_3``.
 The goal here is to constrain these shape factors to have an affine dependence with respect to ``X``.

 Let us plot the initial data and model.